ivelet/training-material/topics/muon/tutorials/multi-omics-factorial-analysis/tutorial.md

 multimodal information to be stored & accessed naturally, embrace AnnData for the individual modalities, and can be serialized to .h5mu files.
 Learn more about multimodal objects as well as file formats for storing & sharing them.
 (LINK)

-Muon is a flagship framwwork for multimodal omics analysis.
+Muon is a flagship framework for multimodal omics analysis.
 This is the framework we use in this tutorial to perform multimodal analysis and this framework has been built around the MuData format.